-Using formative research backed by appropriate theoretical models and insights from various disciplines (such as behavioural sciences, psychology, sociology, anthropology, marketing, etc.), we develop various activities and methods to address individual and social drivers of health-related behaviours, as well as policy and environmental factors.
+Using formative research backed by theoretical models and insights from various disciplines (such as behavioural sciences, psychology, sociology, anthropology, marketing, etc.), we develop activities and methods to address individual and social drivers of health-related behaviours, as well as policy and environmental factors.

 Health messages can be communicated through a range of platforms such as radio, television and community dialogues, to increase awareness of a health issue, creating demand for health services and influencing behaviours.
 Much of our work in public health communication involves a combination of mass media and community-based activities.